rtsao/csjs/README.md

 ### Simple, tooling-free

-CSJS runs in ES6 environments without transpilation, compilation, or build steps (including Node 4+, Latest stable Chrome/Firefox).
+CSJS runs in ES6 environments without transpilation, compilation, or build steps (including Node 4+ and latest stable Chrome/Firefox/Safari/Edge).

 [![sauce labs test status][sauce-badge]][sauce-href]

+Of course, you can always use Babel to transpile ES6 template strings and polyfill ES6 symbols, allowing you to use CSJS in any browser.

 ### Framework-agnostic